chandra1sekar/data-engineering/syllabus/slides.md

 - Just enough sql to get by
 - various flavors and extensions to sql
 - Advanced sql
 - Where to go for more?

-check out Kleppmann's book for some decent examples for this
+(Kleppmann, ...)

 ## Database Normalization (in Week 3 with rdb lecture)